Matthewpco/WP-Plugin-CPT-Partners/README.md

 ![](https://wpwebdevelopment.com/wp-content/uploads/2021/12/artesian-partners-cpt-clip.jpg)

-# This is a custom plugin designed for a complex e-commerce website that sells custom built computers.
+# This is a custom plugin designed for a WooCommerce shop website selling custom built computers for Artesian Builds in San Francisco CA.

 <br>